 Applicants are advised to collect documents and evidence before applying for SSDI benefits.
 The SSA will take applications over the phone or in-person at an office, although advance appointments are recommended.
 Claimants may also file for disability insurance benefits online.

 The SSA reviews applications according to strict standards and commonly denies cases on the basis of a claimant’s failure to demonstrate a qualifying disability.
 Applying for benefits can be made easier with the professional guidance of an SSDI representative in Atlanta.

 There are several chances to appeal a denial of SSDI benefits.
 Applicants must adhere to deadlines in order to take advantage of appellate opportunities.

 The first step in challenging the agency’s decision is requesting a reconsideration by SSA staff.
 An applicant who receives a denial at this point may request a hearing before an Administrative Law Judge.
 If a subsequent denial is issued, they may request a review by the Appeals Council.

 Finally, if all administrative remedies fail to produce a satisfactory result, a claimant can appeal the decision in federal court.
-Our qualified legal team can assist a claimant with any stage of the appeals process.
+Our qualified disability attorneys can assist a claimant with any stage of the appeals process.

 Because eligibility standards are interpreted so strictly by SSA staff, it can be extremely difficult to receive approval from an initial application or even from reconsideration.
 An experienced Atlanta SSDI lawyer can help you acquire medical documentation and expert witness testimony to demonstrate that you meet the SSA’s qualifications for benefits.
-Call now to learn more about how our firm can benefit your situation.
+Call now to learn more about how our Social Security disability lawyers can benefit your situation.